d-mozulyov/ts-monorepo-template/README.md

 Following the same pattern, you can work with any workspace project in the monorepo.
 Each new project created with `create-new.cmd` automatically registers these standardized scripts in the root package.json.

 ## VS Code Integration

 The monorepo includes pre-configured VS Code settings that enhance development:
-- **Tasks** - All standard npm scripts are available as VS Code tasks in `tasks.json`:
+- **Tasks** - All standard package scripts are available as VS Code tasks in `tasks.json`:
   ```
-  Clean, Lint, Test, Build                                # all application
+  Clean, Lint, Test, Build                                # all applications
   Clean App, Lint App, Test App, Build App, Start App     # specific application (App)
   ```
 - **Debugging** - Each project has its own debug configuration in `launch.json`: